Early Years Pupil Premium (EYPP)

 - are subject to a child arrangements order

 These children’s eligibility cannot be checked through the Eligibility Checking Service.
-Parents, adoptive parents or guardians of these children will have to provide evidence of the court order that proves that the child was formally in local authority care in either England or Wales to Devon County Council.
+Parents, adoptive parents or guardians of these children will need to complete the Non Economic EYPP Declaration Form and must provide evidence of the court order that proves that the child was formally in local authority care in either England or Wales to Devon County Council.

 The children that are currently in locality authority care will be checked and funded.

-Early years providers will be paid the Early Years Pupil Premium with the Early Years Education Funding.
+Early years providers will be paid the Early Years Pupil Premium with the Early Years Funding.

 - What do I need?